DevExpress-Examples/presentation-api-get-started/README.md

     SlideMaster slideMaster = presentation.SlideMasters[0];
     ```

-* To create a slide, initialize `Slide` objects and add them to the `Presentation.Slides` collection.
-For each slide, specify the layout type in the `Slide` constructor parameters.
-In this example, slides get a predefined layout from a slide master.
-To obtain a layout from the `SlideMaster.Layouts`, you can call the `Get` or `GetOrCreate` method.
+* To create a slide, initialize a `Slide` object and add it to the `Presentation.Slides` collection.
+For each slide, specify the layout type as a constructor parameter.
+In this example, slides use predefined layouts stored in the slide master.
+To obtain a layout from `SlideMaster.Layouts`, call the `Get` or `GetOrCreate` method.

     ```cs
     Slide slide1 = new Slide(slideMaster.Layouts.Get(SlideLayoutType.Title));